andersjh/odscwest2020_jeff_anderson/README.md

   - follow and interact online
   - write, read, speak, youtube
   - be kind
+- You cannot even remotely imagine your future, don't worry
+- All experiences add can add value to your brand

 ## Stories Are The Key To Success
 - What Story Does Your Data Tell?